joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 ~~~
 {: .output}

+Here you can see various "features" of each house listing.
+Some features may influence the price of the house, for example the amount of livable space, `sqft_living`, or the location (`lat`,`long`).

-To start working with spark lets load the Spark module and dependencies.
-We are going to be working with a class in Spark known as a `Dataframe` which requires Spark version 2.0.0 or greater.
-Run
+To start working with Spark lets load the Spark module and dependencies.
+We are going to be working with something known as a **dataframe** which requires Spark version 2.0.0 or greater.

+> ## Check Spark versions when reading documentation
+> There were a large number of changes to Spark in version 2.0.0.
+While browsing for documentation or tutorials always make sure the documentation is current to the version of Spark you are using.
+Spark is still in a very active development phase and large changes are frequent.
+{: .callout}

+To prepare our ACENET environment to work with spark run the following commands:

 ~~~
 $ module purge